How do phaseouts of tax provisions affect taxpayers?

 However, phaseouts still impose marriage penalties on low-income families, and those penalties are often a larger percentage of income than the marriage penalties caused by phaseouts for higher-income taxpayers.

-For example, in 2020, a single mother who earns $18,000 and has one child pays no income tax and receives two refundable credits—a $1,400 CTC and a $3,584 EITC (table 2).
-(In 2020, a single parent with one child begins paying income tax (before credits) when his or her income exceeds $18,650—the standard deduction for a head of household.)
-If she marries her partner making $40,000—whose 2020 income tax as a single person would be $3,114—she would lose all her EITC (the couple’s income would cause the credit to phase out completely) but would get more CTC.
-(In 2020, CTC is worth up to $2,000 per qualifying child.
-The refundable portion of the credit is limited to $1,400.)
-Losing the EITC means that the couple would pay $1,644 in income tax when married, compared with receiving a net payment of $1,870 (her $4,984 combined credit minus her partner’s $3,114 tax) if they remained single.
+For example, in 2020, a single mother who earned $18,000 and had one child paid no income tax and received two refundable credits—a $1,400 CTC and a $3,584 EITC (table 2).
+(In 2020, a single parent with one child paid income tax (before credits) when their income exceeded $18,650—the standard deduction for a head of household.)
+If she married her partner making $40,000—whose 2020 income tax as a single person was $3,114—she would have lost all her EITC (the couple’s income would cause the credit to phase out completely) but would have gotten more CTC.
+(In 2020, CTC was worth up to $2,000 per qualifying child.
+The refundable portion of the credit was limited to $1,400.)
+Losing the EITC would mean that the couple would have paid $1,644 in income tax when married, compared with receiving a net payment of $1,870 (her $4,984 combined credit minus her partner’s $3,114 tax) if they remained single.
 That difference is a marriage penalty of $3,514, or 6.1 percent of the couple’s adjusted gross income.

 Gale, William G. 2001.
 “Tax Simplification: Issues and Options.”
 Testimony before the House Committee on Ways and Means, Washington, DC, July 17.